 We decided to install geth client via the built-in Launchpad PPAs.
 Ethereum team provided a single PPA repository that contains both their stable and develop release for Ubuntu.

 To enable launchpad repository, open terminal and execute this command:

 When you are done with that, you have to decide which release you would like to install.
 It can be stable or unstable.
 We will choose a stable version.

 When updating is done, run apt-get command that will install ethereum on your os.

 sudo apt-get install ethereum

-You will be asked about additional disk space which you should allow by typing Y, otherwise you won’t be able to install ethereum.
-If you continue with installation, it will install everything that you need for running Ethereum blockchain node, including geth client that we want to install.
+You will be asked about additional disk space, which you should allow by typing Y, otherwise, you won’t be able to install ethereum.
+If you continue installing, it will install everything you need for running Ethereum blockchain node, including geth client that we want to install.